 12. Enjoy a Fancy Dinner

 There’s way more food in Puerto Vallarta than just tacos.
-Puerto Vallarta actually has several world-class and even Michelin star restaurants.
+Puerto Vallarta has several world-class restaurants.
 Eating is a big part of the tourism industry.
 You shouldn’t eat poorly on vacation!

 The restaurant featured in the video and likely the most well-known restaurant for fine dining in Puerto Vallarta is Cafe des Artistes.
 Celebrity chef Thierry Blouet serves French and Mexican fusion cuisine in a beautifully designed restaurant that looks like a castle on the outside.
 The rooms inside all have a different design including a sculpture-filled reception area, an elegant piano lounge, and a jungle-like outdoor courtyard.